European shares buoyed by rise in retail stocks

 "Italy is still in a phase of a very fragile economic recovery and the new president will have to play a key role to sustain the current coalition," said Carlo Alberto de Casa, senior analyst at ActivTrades.

-Greece's benchmark ATG equity index, which fell around 30 percent in 2014, rose 3.7 percent with the country's election on Jan.
+Greece's benchmark ATG equity index also rose 1.9 percent with the country's election on Jan.
 25 looming.

 The leftist opposition Syriza party, which has said it will cancel austerity imposed under Greece's 240 billion euro ($283.3 billion) bailout and renegotiate some debts, is leading the polls, but some traders feel Greece will stay in the euro zone.